-Perpay is a fast-growing ecommerce marketplace that allows shoppers to “buy now, pay later” with automatic repayments.
+Perpay is a fast-growing ecommerce marketplace that allows shoppers to make purchases with automatic repayments.
 The repayments are made directly from the customer’s paycheck, so they can relax knowing they won’t accidentally miss a payment.
 Plus, they can build their credit at the same time.

-BNPL solutions are seamlessly integrated at checkout, so consumers experience little friction in the process of using it as a payment method.
+Alternative financing solutions are typically integrated at checkout, so consumers experience little friction in the process of using it as a payment method.
 Perpay also wanted to enable its customers to connect to their payroll platform and set up paycheck-linked repayments with as little friction as possible.
 However, their manual process could only go so far.
-To take their BNPL solution to the next level, Perpay joined with Pinwheel to integrate its payroll data connectivity API.
+To take their marketplace to the next level, Perpay joined with Pinwheel to integrate its payroll data connectivity API.

 Perpay spent years trying to manually integrate with payroll systems